- Academic Affairs

 - Review waste disposal procedures with the Radiation Safety Office in the planning stages of all experiments.
-Information on the generation of radioactive waste must be explained in Section 2.7 of the Basic Research Application.
+Information on the generation of radioactive waste must be explained in the Basic Research Application.

 - All radioactive waste must be stored in containers provided and/or approved by EHS.
-Prior to generating radioactive waste, containers may be requested by calling ext.
+Before generating radioactive waste, containers may be requested by calling ext.
 6-7055 or supplying EHS with a Radioactive Waste Removal Request Form that requests necessary/required containers.

-- Segregate wastes according to isotope and waste form (i.e. dry solid, liquid, LSV, sharps, animal, etc.).
+- Segregate wastes according to isotope and waste form (i.e., dry solid, liquid, LSV, sharps, animal).

 - Never place radioactive waste containers in the corridors.
 All radioactive waste must be secured in a radioactive material area.